Our team

 Trudy Juriansz, P4R Council Secretary and network member

 Trudy is passionate about envisioning and working towards a world where people are empowered and healed by self-determination and collaboration in environmental and social justice.
+She did her first PDC in 2010 in Thailand and has been designing and managing various types of gardens and farms ever since.
 She holds a graduate degree in sustainability education and is an accredited trainer in ecovillage design and Analog Forestry.
 She is an experienced networker and her approach is about relationships and reciprocity, about heart and action.
-Trudy co-founded a democratic school in Thailand for refugees and migrants from Myanmar and managed an education centre and ecological farm in Sri Lanka that focuses on forest ecosystem restoration, using permaculture and analog forestry.
+Trudy co-founded a democratic school in Thailand for refugees and migrants from Myanmar and managed an education centre and ecological farm in Sri Lanka that focuses on forest ecosystem restoration, using permaculture, analog forestry and ecovillage design.

 Morag Gamble, P4R advisor and network member